Samudra Manthana: Amrita

-Finally, Dhanvantari, the heavenly physician, emerged with a pot containing the amṛta, the heavenly nectar of immortality.
-Fierce fighting ensued between the devas and the asuras for its possession.
-Asuras took Amrit from Dhanvantari and ran away chased by Devas.
+Finally, Dhanvantari, the God of Ayurveda emerged with a pot containing the amṛta, the heavenly nectar of immortality.
+Fighting ensued between the devas and the asuras for its possession.
+The Asuras took the Amrit from Dhanvantari and ran away.

 The devas appealed to Vishnu, who took the form of Mohini, a beautiful and enchanting damsel.
 She enchanted the asuras into submitting to her terms.
-She made the devas and the asuras to sit in two separate rows, distributing it among the devas, who drank it.
+She made the devas and the asuras sit in two separate rows and distributed the nectar among the devas, who drank it.
 An asura named Svarbhanu disguised himself as a deva and drank some nectar.
 Due to their luminous nature, the deities of the sun and the moon, Surya and Chandra, noticed this disguise.
 They informed Mohini who, cut off his head with her discus, the Sudarshana Chakra.
 From that day, his head was called Rahu and his body Ketu, the Hindu myth behind eclipses.
-When the nectar was emptied from the pot, Vishnu assumed his true form, riding on Garuda and departing to his abode.
-Realising that they had been deceived, the furious asuras engaged in personal combat with the devas, who had been bolstered by their consumption of amrita: Indra fought Bali, Kartikeya fought Taraka, Varuna fought Heti, Yama fought Kalanabha, Brihaspati fought Sukra, Mitra fought Praheti, Vishvakarma fought Maya, Vrishapati fought Jambha, Shani fought Naraka, Savitri fought Vilochana, Chandra fought Rahu, Vayu fought Puloman, and Aparajita fought Namuchi.
+When all the Devas were served, Vishnu assumed his true form, riding on Garuda and departing to his abode.
+Realising that they had been deceived, the asuras engaged in combat with the devas, who had been bolstered by their consumption of amrita.
+Indra fought Bali, Kartikeya fought Taraka, Varuna fought Heti, Yama fought Kalanabha, Brihaspati fought Sukra, Mitra fought Praheti, Vishvakarma fought Maya, Vrishapati fought Jambha, Shani fought Naraka, Savitri fought Vilochana, Chandra fought Rahu, Vayu fought Puloman, and Aparajita fought Namuchi.
 There are also descriptions of duels between groups of beings: the Ashvini twins and Vrishaparva, Surya and the hundred sons of Bali, the sons of Brahma with Ilvala and Vatapi, the Maruts and the Nivatakavacha, Kali with Shumba and Nishumba, the Rudras and the Krodavasas, and the Vasus and the Kaleyas.
-Rejuvenated by the amrita, the devas emerged victorious and exiled the asuras to the Pataloka, regaining Svarga.
+Rejuvenated by the amrita, the devas emerged victorious and exiled the asuras to the Patalaloka, regaining Svarga.

 Origin of the Kumbha Mela

-Medieval Hindu theology extends this legend to state that while the devas were carrying the amṛta away from the asuras, some drops of the nectar fell at four different places on the Earth: Haridwar, Prayaga (Prayagraj), Trimbak (Nashik), and Ujjain.
+Medieval Hindu theology extends this legend to state that while the asuras were carrying the amṛta away from the devas, some drops of the nectar fell at four different places on the Earth: Haridwar, Prayaga (Prayagraj), Trimbak (Nashik), and Ujjain.
 According to the legend, these places acquired a certain mystical power and spiritual value.
 A Kumbha Mela is celebrated at these four places every twelve years for this reason.
 People believe that after bathing there during the Kumbha mela, one can attain moksha.

 While several ancient texts, including the various Puranas, mention the Samudra Manthana legend, none of them mentions the spilling of the amṛta at four places.
 Neither do these texts mention the Kumbha Mela.
 Therefore, multiple scholars, including R. B. Bhattacharya, D. P. Dubey and Kama Maclean believe that the Samudra Manthana legend has been applied to the Kumbha Mela relatively recently, in order to show scriptural authority for the mela.